Jackie Wilson: Financial issues

-In 1961, Wilson declared annual earnings of $263,000, while the average annual salary at that time was just $5,000, but he discovered that, despite being at the peak of success, he was broke.
-Around this time the Internal Revenue Service (IRS) seized Wilson's Detroit family home.
+In 1961, Wilson declared annual earnings of $263,000, while the average annual salary at that time was just $5,000, but he discovered that he was broke, despite being at the peak of his success.
+Around this time, the IRS seized Wilson's Detroit family home.
 Tarnopol and his accountants were supposed to take care of such matters.
 Wilson made arrangements with the IRS to make restitution on the unpaid taxes; he also re-purchased the family home at auction.
 Nat Tarnopol had taken advantage of Wilson's naïveté, mismanaging his money since becoming his manager.
 Tarnopol also had power of attorney over Wilson's finances.

 Tarnopol and 18 other Brunswick executives were indicted on federal charges of mail fraud and tax evasion stemming from bribery and payola scandals in 1975.
 Also in the indictment was the charge that Tarnopol owed at least $1 million in royalties to Wilson.
-In 1976 Tarnopol and the others were found guilty; an appeals court overturned their conviction 18 months later.
+In 1976, Tarnopol and the others were found guilty; an appeals court overturned their conviction 18 months later.
 Although the conviction was overturned, judges went into detail, outlining that Tarnopol and Brunswick Records did defraud their artists of royalties, and that they were satisfied that there was sufficient evidence for Wilson to file a lawsuit.
 However, a trial to sue Tarnopol for royalties never took place, as Wilson lay in a nursing home semi-comatose.
 Tarnopol never paid Wilson monies he had coming to him, and Wilson died owing money to Brunswick Records and an estimated $300,000 to the IRS.